ansys/pyhps/examples/python_pyansys_cantilever/README.md

 ### Node local cache

-In cases where many short tasks are run, shorter runtimes can often be found by relocating the UV cache to node-local storage.
+In cases where many short tasks are run, shorter runtimes can often be found by relocating the uv cache to node-local storage.
 In such a setup, each compute node has its own cache, meaning each node will have to download all dependencies individually.
 Once the required packages are cached, venv setup times will be on the order of 100 ms, 2 orders of magnitude faster than for the shared case.
 To use node-local cache, the cache dir must be specified differently from what's shown above:

-1. Update the corresponding environment variable in the UV application registration:
+1. Update the corresponding environment variable in the uv application registration:

 | **Env Variable** | **Value**                            |
 |------------------|--------------------------------------|